 Download and read online The Homing Instinct in PDF and EPUB “A noted naturalist explores the centrality of home in the lives of humans and other animals . . .
 A special treat for readers of natural history.” — Kirkus Reviews Every year, many species make the journey from one place to another, following the same paths and ending up in the same places.
 Every year since boyhood, the acclaimed scientist and author Bernd Heinrich has done the same, returning to a beloved patch of western Maine woods.
 Which led him to wonder: what is the biology in humans of this primal pull toward a particular place, and how is it related to animal homing?
 In The Homing Instinct, Heinrich explores the fascinating mysteries of animal migration: how geese imprint true visual landscape memory; how scent trails are used by many creatures to locate their homes with pinpoint accuracy; and how even the tiniest of songbirds are equipped for solar and magnetic orienteering over vast distances.
 And he reminds us that to discount our human emotions toward home is to ignore biology itself.
 “A graceful blend of science and memoir . . .
 [Heinrich’s] ability to linger and simply be there for the moment when, for instance, an elderly spider descends from a silken strand to take the insect he offers her is the heart of his appeal.” — Julie Zickefoose, Wall Street Journal “Deep and insightful writing.” — David Gessner, Washington Post

-Download and read online Before the Feast in PDF and EPUB A dazzling, award-winning new novel by the 'offensively gifted' author of How the Soldier Repairs the Gramophone It's the night before the feast in the village of Fürstenfelde (population: an odd number).
+Download and read online Before the Feast in PDF and EPUB It’s the night before the feast in the village of Fu¨rstenfelde (population: an odd number).
 The village is asleep.
-Except for the ferryman - he's dead.
-And Mrs Kranz, the night-blind painter, who wants to depict her village for the first time at night.
-A bell-ringer and his apprentice want to ring the bells - the only problem is that the bells have gone.
-A vixen is looking for eggs for her young, and Mr Schramm is discovering more reasons to quit life than smoking.
+Except for the ferryman—he’s dead.
+And Mrs. Kranz, the night-blind painter, who wants to depict her village for the first time at night.
+A bell-ringer and his apprentice want to ring the bells—the only problem is that the bells have gone.
+A vixen is looking for eggs for her young, and Mr. Schramm is discovering more reasons to quit life than to quit smoking.
 Someone has opened the doors to the Village Archive, but what drives the sleepless out of their houses is not that which was stolen, but that which has escaped.
-Old stories, myths and fairy tales are wandering about the streets with the people.
-They come together in a novel about a long night, a mosaic of village life, in which the long-established and newcomers, the dead and the living, craftsmen, pensioners and noble robbers in football shirts bump into each other.
+Old stories, myths, and fairy tales are wandering about the streets with the people.
+They come together in a novel about a long night, a mosaic of village life, in which the long-established and newcomers, the dead and the living, craftsmen, pensioners, and noble robbers in football shirts bump into each other.
 They all want to bring something to a close, in this night before the feast.
-The highly regarded and bestselling author Saša Stanišic was born in 1978 in what was then Yugoslavia (now Bosnia and Herzegovina), and currently lives in Germany.
-Before the Feast, his second novel, was a bestseller in Germany and won the prestigious Leipzig Book Fair Prize; his award-winning debut How the Soldier Repairs the Gramophone has been translated into 30 languages, and is also published by Pushkin Press.